MikeFonseta/AnimalPlanet/README.md

 # AnimalPlanet
-Management software for Animal Planet Bacoli NA
+Management software for a pet store